Adam Markhiyev: RFS

 After Spartaks Jūrmala were relegated, Markhiyev moved to Riga and signed with RFS ahead of the 2023 season on a three-year deal with an option for an additional year, for an undisclosed fee.
 In his first season with the club, Markhiyev helped RFS to win the Latvian championship title.
 He also played with RFS in the 2023–24 UEFA Europa Conference League qualifying matches on four occasions.

 Markhiyev represented RFS in the 2024–25 UEFA Europa League, helping his side to qualify for the league phase.
 On 23 January 2025, in a Europa League match against Ajax, Markhiyev scored the winning goal for RFS, in a 1–0 home win.

 With RFS, Markhiyev won two Latvian championship titles in 2023 and 2024.
 They also won the Latvian Cup in 2024.

 Aris Limassol

 On 31 January 2025, Markhiyev signed a four-year contract with Cypriot First Division club Aris Limassol.

 1. FC Nürnberg

 On 1 September 2025, Markhiyev signed with 2.
 Bundesliga club 1.
 FC Nürnberg.
 The transfer fee was reported to be €2.5 million.
+On 21 March 2026, Markhiyev scored his first goal for Nürnberg, in 3–0 home win over 1.
+FC Kaiserslautern.